magento/magento2-page-builder/docs/customizations/storefront-customization.md

 ```

-## Add XML configuration to load it on the frontend
+## Add XML configuration

-Add XML configuration to load it on the frontend, and on the stage, so that you can preview content inside both the block and dynamic block content types.
+The XML configuration loads the widget on the frontend, and on the stage, so that you can preview content inside both the block and dynamic block content types.

 Add the following configuration to the `etc/di.xml` file in your custom module directory: